 The guidelines were assembled by Dr. Brad Fain at Georgia Tech located in Atlanta, GA USA.
 Dr. Fain's research involves the objective evaluation of ease of use in consumer products and packaging solutions.
 He assists companies worldwide in the design and evaluation of manufactured goods including food packaging.
 Dr. Fain can be contacted at +1 678 321 6527.

 More information:

-For more information about the guidelines or testing services contact Arthritis Australia's Accessible Design Division
+If you have any questions about the guidelines or testing services - contact Arthritis Australia's Accessible Design Division

-P: +0011 612 9518 4441
+P: 02 9518 4441

 E: design@arthritisaustralia.com.au